Ampasayya Naveen: Biography

 Naveen reviewed nearly one hundred books (Telugu and English), mainly novels and short story collections, for various magazines such as Andhra Jyothi, Andhra Prabha, Prajasahithi, Abyudaya, Eenadu, AP Times and Andhra Bhoomi.

-Naveen also served the Society at large and Telugu readers in particular by being on many voluntary organisations and cultural associations apart from being the founder President of Karimnagar Film Society.
+Naveen also served the society at large and Telugu readers in particular by being on many voluntary organisations and cultural associations apart from being the founder president of Karimnagar Film Society.

 Naveen as a passionate reader of Telugu literature deeply studies the works of Telugu literary giants such as Gurajada Apparao, Srirangam Srinivasa Rao (Sri Sri), Chalam, Kodavatiganti Kutumbha Rao, Bucchibabu and R S Sudharashanam.
 He also undertaken an in-depth study of Satyajit Ray's Apu Trilogy movies.

-Many of the Telugu Literature research Scholars have chosen Naveen works as their study subjects and obtained their Ph.D and M.Phil degrees.
-Telugu Literary critics have quoted and referred Naveen's works in their critical study of Telugu literature.
+Many of the Telugu literature research scholars have chosen Naveen works as their study subjects and obtained their PhD and MPhil degrees.
+Telugu literary critics have quoted and referred Naveen's works in their critical study of Telugu literature.

 Naveen, a college lecturer by career worked in the Education Department of Government of Andhra Pradesh for 32 years.
-He retired as Principal, Government Degree College for Women, Waranagal in July 1996.
+He retired as principal, Government Degree College for Women, Waranagal, in July 1996.
 Naveen actively involved in the ‘Film Society’ movement in Karimnagar and Warangal and contributed a lot to spread the awareness of good cinema among the people of these towns.

 Naveen married to Anasuya and blessed with daughter Swapna and two sons Sathish and Shashi Kiran.
 Naveen pursuing his writings from Hanamakonda, Warangal.